Dylann Roof: Website and handwritten documents

-According to court documents filed in August 2016, Roof drafted two other manifestos, one in 2015 and the other in jail, recovered from his vehicle and jail cell respectively.
+According to court documents filed in August 2016, Roof drafted two other manifestos, one in 2015 and the other in jail, recovered from his vehicle and jail cell, respectively.
 He also made a list of churches and a "selection of victims", along with other writings.

 Weapon purchase and FBI lapse

 Roof purchased the gun used in the shooting from a retail gun store in West Columbia, using money given to him on his birthday.
 The Washington Post reported on July 10, 2015, that FBI Director James Comey said that Roof "was able to purchase the gun used in the attack only because of lapses in the FBI's background-check system".
 On August 30, 2019, the Fourth Circuit Court of Appeals ruled that the survivors and families of the deceased could sue the federal government, after a lower court had previously claimed the federal government had immunity.
 On October 28, 2021, Charleston attorney Carl Pierce, whose firm represented Rev. Daniel Simmons, confirmed that the federal government would pay $88 million.
 Also on that day, individual settlements were being filed in the U.S. District Court in Columbia.
 The U.S. Justice Department approved the settlement but did not admit guilt.

 One week prior to the shooting, two of his friends tried to hide the gun after Roof claimed he was going to kill people.
-They returned it to him after the girlfriend of one of the friends, in whose trailer they hid the gun, pointed out he was on probation and needed to have the gun out of his possession.
+They returned it to him after the girlfriend of one of the friends, in whose trailer they hid the gun, pointed out that her boyfriend was on probation and needed to have the gun out of his possession.